What can we dig up for you?

 Learn MorePets and people need some zinc in their diets.
 However, too much zinc can cause serious health problems.

 Learn MoreChemotherapy drugs are used to treat cancer and other conditions in people because they target and kill rapidly dividing neoplastic (cancer) cells and other cells.
-They're primarily used as anti-cancer agents, but may also provide benefit for a variety of auto-immune disorders and for organ transplant recipients as immunosuppressive agents.
+They are primarily used as anti-cancer agents but may also provide benefits for a variety of auto-immune disorders and organ transplant recipients as immunosuppressive agents.

 Learn MoreA dog that is not wanting to eat or is not eating, is a dog who has a potentially life-threatening medical condition.
 Many conditions can lead to the inability of your dog to eat or for your dog to lose his appetite completely.
 It is important to find the underlying cause so that an appropriate treatment plan can be created.
 Appetite stimulants may be prescribed and in some cases a feeding tube may be placed by your veterinarian.
 Decreased food intake or any change in eating habits warrants investigation by your veterinarian.